Traducción al español disponible haciendo clic en el botón SELECCIONAR IDIOMA en la parte superior derecha de la página.

 Permanent Supportive Housing

-When a woman or family enters the program, we are here to assist them in any way to make positive changes in their lives.
-Residents work with housing staff to develop program goals of self sufficiency, accountability, responsibility, emotional stability, personal growth, economic advancement, and permanent housing.
+When a family enters the Permanent Supportive Housing program, we are here to assist them in any way to make positive changes in their lives.
+Residents work with staff to develop program goals of self sufficiency, accountability, responsibility, emotional stability, personal growth, economic advancement, and permanent housing.

 We try to achieve these goals by providing: